Including a few tips from everyone's favorite wine connoisseur, John Legend.

 4) The Serrated Knife Trick

 Just as you would do with your car keys, a serrated blade could help you uncork a bottle of wine.
-If you insert the blade into the cork and are able to twist the cork in an upwards motion, the next step will ensure a clean exit.
+If you insert a blade into the cork and are able to twist the cork in an upwards motion, the next step will ensure a clean exit.
 Once you have about an inch or so of cork to work with, take the knife out, stick it in again sideways, and simply twist out the cork in a circular motion.

 5) The Wire Hanger Technique